Flutter Animations – How to Put More Life into a Mobile App Using Rive

 Make sure the users have a feeling of control.
 They must know that their actions have an impact.
 Every time users do something, the app should send them feedback.
 This way, they can quickly learn how to use your product and will be more likely to open the app in the future.

 What other benefits can the animations offer?
 They draw the user’s attention to a specific place, for example, with info about the sale.
 They also ensure smooth transitions between the sequential screens.
 It increases the chance of building a positive user experience.
-Especially, if the animations are related to the products you offer and their design is coherent with your branding materials.
+Especially if the animations are related to the products you offer and their design is coherent with your branding materials.

 How does Flutter help to create animations?

-Types of Flutter animations
+Types of animations in Flutter

 Animations (or rather their types) can be divided into explicit animations and implicit animations.
 What is the difference between them?